What’s New Solid Edge 2025

 Interface adjustments

-I think it looks good, but you’ll still wind up using the tool tips for the first couple of days you work with it.
+I think it looks good, but you’ll still wind up using the tool tips just to understand what all the new icons are about for the first couple of days you work with it.
 The old horizontal command bar was very efficient.
 Maybe too efficient.
 I thought you had to be a long-time user to be much good with it.
-The new vertical bar is less sparse but still presents the steps sequentially.
+The new vertical bar is less sparse (more verbose) but still presents the steps sequentially.
 To me, this is a nice step forward, and it looks good.

-The video spoke of the ability to customize the context toolbar, but the only capability in this direction I was able to find was the ability to turn it off for RMB menus under Options/Helpers.
+The What’s New overview video spoke of the ability to customize the context toolbar, but the only capability in this direction I was able to find was the ability to turn it off for RMB menus under Options/Helpers.

 Patterns without sketches

-One of my on-going complaints with SE was that after a while of not using it, or using something else, I could never figure out how to use feature patterns, and I was always confused about why it kicked you into sketch mode.
+One of my on-going complaints with SE over time has been that after a while of not using it, or using something else, I could never figure out how to use feature patterns, and I was always confused about why it kicked you into sketch mode.
 It turned out of course that you had to use the sketcher to set up the pattern.
 Was this a good way to do it?
 Maybe, but I didn’t get it.

-The new patterns are called Quick Patterns and work pretty much the same as the old way of patterning, but they force you into actual rectangle or circle drag mode with the start point of the sketch already selected for you at the center of the first feature.
+The new pattern setting is called Quick Pattern and it works pretty much the same as the old way of patterning, but they force you into the rectangle or circle drag mode with the start point of the sketch already selected for you at the center of the first feature.
 It’s an interesting improvement without conceding to the SW way of doing things (selecting a straight line or edge for a direction).
 Is it better?
 I know I won’t be confused with the new way of doing things, so yes, I guess that’s better.
+More than anything it’s something you can figure out as you use it, which has (in my view) been the historical problem of what’s wrong with Solid Edge (it’s difficult to figure out how things work if your mind has been programmed by SW).

 Style picker

 This isn’t something I use a lot, but maybe now I’ll use it more because it’s more accessible.
-This works quite well once you get used to it.
-Activate the eyedropper.
+It works quite well once you get used to it.
+Within the Style Palette, activate the eyedropper.
 Click on a face or feature color on the model.
 Select Apply, and then click to apply that color to additional faces or features.
+The workflow seems backwardsish, but it works.

 Styles for display colors and textures seem to elude CAD developers.
 I mean … “styles”?
 “Appearances”??
 What about colors?
 I guess I just don’t get it.
 Why do we need a fancy name for such a simple idea?